caseyprimeau/garden-journal/README.md

 ## Backend:

 ### get_rain.py
-Uses Open Weather API to collect weather conditions and rainfall amount for prior hour for a given US postal code.
+Uses Open Weather API to collect weather conditions and rainfall amount for the prior hour for a given US postal code.

 #### Setup:
   Create a postgres db & required tables.